pauljxtan/custard/README.md

-# custard
+# custard:
-## To-do list

-PHP/JavaScript/AJAX learning project
+A web application for simple to-do list, as a PHP/JavaScript/AJAX learning project.